By Annie Pettit

 One of most common acronyms you’ll hear among business developers is ABC – Always Be Closing.
 Always be finalizing a sale.
 Always be bringing in the bucks.
 Always be doing whatever needs to be done to close that deal.

 Successful business deals are grounded in trusted relationships and genuine partnerships.
-These long-term partnerships allow you to better understand the nuances of a company, understand the long-term goals, and learn from past successes and failures so that you can propose solutions that are uniquely appropriate for them.
-Those long-term partnerships save time and energy, and allow you to create solutions that could never otherwise be dreamed of.
-Long-term relationships that never truly close build trust and genuineness, and are better for both partners.
+Long-term strategic partnerships allow you to better understand the nuances of a company, understand their long-term goals, and learn from past successes and failures so that you can propose solutions that are uniquely appropriate for them.
+Those long-term partnerships based on collaboration, respect, and trust save time and energy, and allow you to create solutions that could never otherwise be dreamed of.
+Long-term relationships that never truly close are better growth strategies for both partners.

 So stop trying to Always Be Closing.
-Instead, focus on Don’t Always Be Closing.
+Instead, focus on Always Be Collaborating.